-With more than 30 different restaurants, bars, and cafes, you can definitely find something for all tastes here.
-Whether breakfast, lunch, a drink, or a small snack between meals.
+With more than 30 different restaurants, bars, and cafes, you can definitely find something for all tastes here, whether you’re looking for breakfast, lunch, a drink, or a small snack between meals.

 Indulge in Medellín’s delicacies and dishes and discover the local scene.

-Even though the market itself is still relatively new (the opening was in 2016), the building dates back to the 19th century and used to be a soap factory.
+Even though the market itself is still relatively new (it opened in 2016), the building dates back to the 19th century and used to be a soap factory.

 Opening Hours Comuna 13: 24 hours

 Tour Comuna 13: Free-Walking-Tour on-site or make a reservation online at GetYourGuide

 Today, Comuna 13 is one of the city’s most impressive neighborhoods.
 But not too long ago, Medellín’s 13th municipality was one of the most dangerous neighborhoods in the world.

 Stroll through Comuna 13 and be enchanted by the impressive street art and murals.
 I highly recommend taking a graffiti tour to learn about the background of the different art pieces and the neighborhood itself.